DiffusionNFT: Online Diffusion Reinforcement with Forward Process: Diffusion Reinforcement via Negative-aware Finetuning

 Theorem \ref{thrm:diffusionnft} presents a new off-policy RL paradigm (Figure \ref{fig:method3}).
 Instead of applying Policy Gradient, it adopts supervised learning (SL) objectives, but additionally trains on online negative data $\mathcal{D}^-$.
 This renders the algorithm highly versatile, compatible with existing SL methods.
 We term our method \textit{Diffusion Negative-aware FineTuning} (\textbf{DiffusionNFT}), highlighting its negative-aware SL nature and conceptual similarity to parallel algorithm NFT in language models \citep{nft2}.

 Below, we discuss several distinctive advantages of DiffusionNFT.

 \textbf{1.
 Forward Consistency.} In contrast to policy gradient methods (e.g., FlowGRPO), which formulated RL on the reverse diffusion process, DiffusionNFT defines a typical diffusion loss on the forward process.
-This preserves what we term \textit{forward consistency}—the adherence of the diffusion model's underlying probability density to the Fokker-Planck equation \citep{oksendal2003stochastic,song2020score}, ensuring that the learned model corresponds to a valid forward process rather than degenerating into cascaded Gaussians.
+This preserves what we term \textit{forward consistency}—the adherence of the diffusion model's underlying probability density to the Fokker-Planck equation \citep{oksendal2003stochastic,song2020score}, ensuring that the learned model corresponds to a valid forward process (i.e., $\vx_t$ are correctly coupled with $\vx_0$ through a joint distribution $\pi_\theta(\vx_t,\vx_0)=\pi_\theta(\vx_0)\pi_{t|0}(\vx_t|\vx_0)$).

 \textbf{2.
 Solver Flexibility.} DiffusionNFT fully decouples policy training and data sampling.
 This enables the full utilization of any black-box solvers throughout sampling, rather than relying on first-order SDE samplers.
 It also eliminates the need to store the entire sampling trajectory during data collection, requiring only clean images with their associated rewards for training.